GetStream/stream-chat-react-native/src/components/docs/examples/ig-style-double-tap.md

 2. Remove `Add Reaction` option from actionsheet, which is shown when message is long pressed.
    `MessageSimple` accepts a array prop - `messageActions`.
 You can use this prop to remove `Add Reaction` option from actionsheet.

+3. Limit the reactions to only `love` - [EXAMPLE 4 - Message with custom reactions](custom-reactions.md)

 ```js
 import { MessageSimple } from 'stream-chat-react-native';